Catch-Flame!

 Catch-Flame! was recorded at London's Alexandra Palace and is Paul Weller's third solo live album.

-Recorded on 5 December – the last date of Weller's 2005 UK tour – it features live versions of songs spanning his entire career, including those of The Jam and The Style Council.
+Recorded on 5 December – the last date of Weller's 2005 UK tour – it features live versions of songs spanning his career, including those of The Jam and The Style Council.

 Five songs played at the concert were omitted from the CD: Mermaids, Amongst Butterflies, Early Morning Rain, Here's The Good News, and We All Need Love, a duet with The Charlatans' Tim Burgess.
 Catch-Flame! entered the UK chart at #17 on 18 June 2006.